Mario Kart 8: Sales

 In its first four days on sale, Mario Kart 8 became the fastest-selling Wii U game, with more than 1.2 million copies sold worldwide.
 Within a month, it increased to 2.82 million.
 As of September 2021, more than 8.46 million copies were sold worldwide, making it the best-selling Wii U game.
 Based on the sales data, more than half of Wii U owners own a copy.
 In the United Kingdom, shortly after the release of Mario Kart 8, week-on-week Wii U console sales rose 662%, with Mario Kart 8 bundles accounting for 82% of consoles sold.

 Mario Kart 8 Deluxe sold 459,000 copies in the United States on its launch day, making it the fastest-selling entry in the Mario Kart series, ahead of 2008's Mario Kart Wii by 25,000 units.
 Roughly one year after launch, Deluxe had sold 9.22 million copies.
 It surpassed Super Mario Odyssey as the best-selling game on the Nintendo Switch in 2019, and Mario Kart Wii as the best-selling Mario Kart game in 2021.
-Since its release in 2017, Deluxe has been a consistent top-selling game on the Nintendo Switch.
-As of 5 November 2024, Mario Kart 8 Deluxe has sold 64.27 million units, making it one of the best-selling games of all time.
+Since its release in 2017, Deluxe has been a consistent top-selling game on the Nintendo Switch.As of 31 December 2024, Mario Kart 8 Deluxe has sold 67.35 million units, making it one of the best-selling games of all time.

-Fan response
+Luigi death stare

 "Luigi's death stare" is an Internet meme describing the automatic facial expression displayed by Luigi toward other characters upon attacking or passing them during a race, in which he gives them a disapproving glare.
 It was featured in several viral videos and animated GIFs, and the phenomenon was covered by WNYW in early June 2014.
 Nintendo referenced the meme in their E3 2014 digital event.
 VentureBeat praised Nintendo's handling of the meme, noting that it was a "slick way" of acknowledging fan culture.
 The meme was nominated for the Best Gaming Moment at the 32nd Golden Joystick Awards.